Pat Partridge: Before

 Upon leaving school, he had started his professional life as an electrician, meeting his future wife Margaret at the one firm he worked for in that capacity, Head Wrightson Ltd, which operated from Thornaby at the time.
 They married on 11 March 1961, and by 1973 had moved to the farm in Cockfield, County Durham, which was run by Margaret's father.
 He and Margaret then took a full role in the running of the farm.
 In time, they renamed the farmhouse "Law One".

 He was able to devote much more of his time to the farm business after being compulsorily required to end his involvement in football at the age of 48.
 He became Chairman of the Referees' Association and of the Association of Football League Referees and Linesmen, eventually taking up the position of President for the latter organisation.

 He was able to concentrate on his golf as a major hobby, and joined the Celebrity Golf Tour to help raise money for charity.
-He also became a local magistrate and prison visitor after his refereeing career ended, but has since retired from both occupations.
+He also became a local magistrate and prison visitor after his refereeing career ended.

 In December 2002, however, he was stricken with pneumonia - a potentially fatal condition at the age of 69.
 Fortunately for him, he was able to fully recover.
 Enough, in fact, to come out of football retirement on 19 October 2003.